Lynn Copeland

-Lynn Copeland (born 1960 in Huntington, New York) is a state representative in the Maine House of Representatives, representing the 14th district.
+Lynn Copeland (born 1960 in Huntington, New York) is a state representative in the Maine House of Representatives, representing the 130th district.

 Political career

 Copeland was elected to the Maine House of Representatives in 2020.
 She is a member of the Democratic Party.
+She was redistricted into the 130th district and was elected in the 2022 Maine House of Representatives election.
 She previously served on the Saco City Council as the member for Ward 4.